Boxing Day

-Boxing Day is a holiday celebrated after Christmas Day, occurring on the second day of Christmastide (26 December).
-Though it originated as a holiday to give gifts to poor people, today Boxing Day forms part of Christmas celebrations, with many people choosing to take advantage of Boxing Day sales.
-It originated in Great Britain and is celebrated in several countries that previously formed part of the British Empire.
-The attached bank holiday or public holiday may take place on 28 December if necessary to ensure it falls on a weekday.
+Boxing Day, also known as Offering Day, is a holiday celebrated after Christmas Day, occurring on the second day of Christmastide (26 December).
+Boxing Day was once a day to donate gifts to those in need, but it has evolved to become a part of Christmas festivities.
+It originated in the United Kingdom and is celebrated in several Commonwealth nations.
+The attached bank holiday or public holiday may take place on 27 or 28 December if necessary to ensure it falls on a weekday.
 Boxing Day is also concurrent with the Christian festival Saint Stephen's Day.

-In parts of Europe, such as several regions of Spain, the Czech Republic, Germany, Austria, Hungary, the Netherlands, Italy, Poland, Slovakia, Croatia, Denmark, Finland, Sweden, Belgium, Norway, and Ireland, 26 December is Saint Stephen's Day, which is considered the second day of Christmas.
+In parts of Europe, such as east Spain, (Catalonia, Valencia and the Balearic Islands), the Czech Republic, Germany, Austria, Hungary, the Netherlands, Italy, Poland, Slovakia, Slovenia, Croatia, Denmark, Finland, Romania, Sweden, Belgium, Norway, Latvia and Ireland, 26 December is Saint Stephen's Day, which is considered the second day of Christmas.